 Key Findings from Recent Human Studies

-- Improved lower-body strength and mobility in older adults
+- Improved lower-body strength in older adults

 - Support for mitochondrial and cellular health